A summary of the general benefits of Inga alley-cropping as an alternative to slash and burn agriculture.

 Inga alley cropping normally requires no use of agricultural chemicals or pesticides.
 Agricultural chemicals often destroy the natural organisms of the soil that keep a soil healthy and fertile, poison wildlife, poison people and the runoff creates dead zones in the seas off coasts.

 (The original research on Inga alley cropping recommended rock phosphate but we have not found that to be necessary.
 If one does have to use rock phosphate to start the system on very severely degraded land then it is still far removed from the use of many fertilizers, herbicides ash pesticides.)

 Inga alley cropping has been shown to yield up to 15 times the harvests when used on previously degraded land.
 This is in comparison with plots planted beside the Inga plots.
 This means that large tracts of land can be reused for farming, or for reforestation.

 Deforested areas are soon invaded by weeds, which create barren, treeless wastelands.
-For much of the wildlife used to the cover of tropical forests this closes migration routes and severely reduces the extent of their habitats trapping them in rapidly dwindling patches of forest.
+For much of the wildlife used to the cover of tropical forests this closes their migration routes.
+The extent of their habitats is thus severely reduced, trapping them in rapidly dwindling patches of forest.
 Not only can Inga farming reduce this deforestation but Inga trees can be used in reforestation of these wild life corridors.

-With land available to slash and burn farmers rapidly disappearing, many farmers are being forced into poorly paid plantation work or worse into burgeoning city slums.
-If farmers could be settled on small plots of land, this would not only make the farmers self sufficient and therefore not a burden on the state but would also slow the growth of the unsustainable slums.
+With land available to slash and burn rapidly disappearing or becoming increasingly infertile many farmers are being forced into poorly paid plantation work or worse into burgeoning city slums.
+If farmers can be settled on small plots of land, this will not only make the farmers self-sufficient but will also slow the growth of the unsustainable slums.

 When farmers no longer need to move to seek new plots far away this helps to stabilize the community (or encourage the creation of a new community).
-Stabilizing groups of poor families in one area may well lead in the longer term to the development of villages, schools and other institutions beneficial to all.
+Stabilizing groups of poor families in an area can lead in the longer term to the development of villages, schools and other institutions beneficial to all.